khalid-naami/khalid-naami.github.io/blog/2026-07-06-ecb-policy-mistake-european-banks-buy-safety.md

 Depository banks are the ultimate credit system insiders.
 They see deposit flows, corporate cash positions, and late payments before they show up in headline economic indicators.
 Piling into low-yielding government paper while the ECB is actively hiking rates is a defensive move.
 The banks are choosing to hold highly liquid collateral to hedge against balance sheet credit risk rather than expanding lending to fragile private borrowers.

 ---

-> ### Sponsor Spotlight: Monetary Metals
-> What if your gold could actually pay you every single month in more gold?
-That's what today's sponsor, [Monetary Metals](https://monetary-metals.com), lets you do.
->
-> Here's how it works: You still own the gold, it's still in your name, it's fully insured, but instead of just sitting there doing nothing, it actually starts working for you.
-Monetary Metals has built a system that turns idle gold into productive gold, earning real yield paid in physical gold, not dollars.
-No selling, no trading, no converting.
-You keep your gold and every month you get more of it.
->
-> If you're a long-term gold holder looking for a smarter way to store value, check them out at [monetary-metals.com](https://monetary-metals.com) to see if they're the right fit for you.

 ---